Tweedentity/authorizable/README.md

 `Authorizable` allows an unlimited number of levels.

-Any authorized address receives an assigned level.
+Any authorized address has an assigned level.

 By default, `Authorizable` has `maxLevel = 64` and `authorizerLevel = 56`.
 The first is the top level accepted.
-The second is the minimum level requested to an address allowed to authorize other addresses.
+The second is the minimum level requested to an address to be allowed to authorize other addresses.

 The function `setLevels` allows to set the variables above, but only when there are no authorized addresses.
 After than someone has been authorized, the default levels cannot be changed to avoid unfixable errors.
+To change them, you should call `deAuthorizeAll` and restart :-(

-Any role is an `uint`, but you can extend the contract and add helper variable, like, for example:
+Any level is an `uint`, but you can extend the contract and add helper variables, like, for example:

 ```
 uint public operatorLevel = 6;